pchapin/scala/scalaness/README.txt

     This folder contains sample that uses the Active Message radio stack.
 Scalaness programs need to be able to interact with the radio before anyone can take them system seriously.

+SpartanRPC
+    This folder contains a re-implementation of SpartanRPC (Sprocket) usign Scalaness.